 Ivana Brković (PhD) is an Assistant Professor at the Department of Croatian Language and Literature (University of Zagreb, Faculty of Humanities and Social Sciences), where she teaches courses on early modern Croatian literature.
-Her research has focused on early modern Croatian literature, space in literature, literary construction identity, cultural literary of imagology and She was a participant of the research projects "The Lexicon of the 16th Century Croatian Literary Culture" (2004-2006) and "Imagological research of the 16th-19th century Croatian literature" (2007-2013), both supported by Croatian Ministry of Science and Education.
-Currently she works on the project "Premodern Croatian Literature in European Culture: Contacts and Transfers" (2021-2025) that is funded by Croatian Science Foundation
+Her research has focused on early modern Croatian literature, space in literature, literary construction identity, cultural imagology and literary of She was a participant of the research projects "The Lexicon of the 16th Century Croatian Literary Culture" (2004-2006) and "Imagological research of the 16th-19th century Croatian literature" (2007-2013), both supported by Croatian Ministry of Science and Education.
+Currently she works on the project "Premodern Croatian Literature in European Culture: Contacts and Transfers" (2021-2025) that is funded by Croatian Foundation Science She is an author of the monograph "Političko i sveto: identitet prostora i prostori identiteta u dubrovačkoj